v8/v8.dev/src/features/iterator-helpers.md

 author: 'Rezvan Mahdavi Hezaveh'
 avatars:
   - 'rezvan-mahdavi-hezaveh'
-date: 2024-03-13
+date: 2024-03-27
 tags:
   - ECMAScript
 description: 'Interfaces that help with general usage and consumption of iterators.'
 tweet: ''
 ---

-V8 shipped a collection of new methods on Iterator prototype (*Iterator helpers*) that help in general use of iterators in v12.2.
-The introduced helpers are as follow:
+Iterator helpers are a collection of new methods on Iterator prototype (*Iterator helpers*) that help in general use of iterators.
+Since these helper methods are on the iterator prototype, any object that has Iterator.prototyype on its prototype change (e.g. array iterators) will get the methods.
+In the following subsections, we explain these introduced helpers.
+All the provided examples are working in a blog archive page that includes list of blog posts, illustrating how iterator helpers are helpful for finding and manupulating posts.

 ## .map(mapperFn)